Seafzz/cherry/README.md

 ## machine Learning Business Case
 ### Business Requirements
 The clien needs a tool to indentify healthy leaves from those who with powedery mildew.
 ML can distinguish between these images if trained to an acceptable level.

+### Dashboard or API Endpoint?
+The client requires a dashboard.

+### Privacy Concerns
+The data is provided under an NDA and should be shared only with authorized personnel.